- 24889 Lauderdale St, Mooresville, AL 35649

 Last weekend we had an opportunity to visit the farm with our kids.
 It was a fun and educational afternoon!
-Straight from the horse’s mouths, here is what they had to say:
+Straight from the horse’s mouths, here is what the kids had to say…

 Isaac loved the Babydoll Southdown Sheep and the Great Pyrenees Dog named Justice.
 Both animals have landed a spot on his Christmas Wish List.
 He also liked the twin goats.